Frequently Asked Questions

 Some students do not have all the required courses taken by either the May 31st or August 31st deadlines for application.
 If that applies to you then you can keep taking 1000 level CS courses, and electives, and apply to enter the program in the following year.
 Several of our current CS majors have done that.
 Remember, you need to take many non-CS electives to complete a degree, so you can still plan a full workload.

-Students who applied to enter the CS Major but were not accepted should book an appoitnment with an academic advisor about the next steps in their degree.
+Students who applied to enter the CS Major but were not accepted should book an appointment with an academic advisor about the next steps in their degree.

-2024 onwards: Selection will be based solely on cumulative average in all courses in all subjects.
+Selection will be based on cumulative average in all courses in all subjects completed at Memorial.

 There are a limited number of spaces in our programs, so there is no minimum average grade that can guarantee acceptance.

 In recent years we have seen a large increase in the number of students applying for entry into our programs.
-Many more students apply than there are spaces available, so selection is competitive, based on these selection criteria.
+Many more students apply than there are spaces available, so selection is competitive.

-For recent application rounds an 'A' average in one of the selection criteria was needed to be successful.
+For recent application rounds an 'A' average was needed to be successful.
 We cannot say what score will be needed in future rounds, because it depends on the scores of others who apply, but it's likely to be at least an 'A' again.

 We suggest that potential Computer Science majors take these courses in their first year.